PULL TOGETHER NOW Leaders Circle

 There is no "Net-Zero", all over the world irreversible environmental damage is taking place due to "rare earth" mineral mining for green energy schemes.
 Defenders of Lake Vattern have held many emergency meetings with local residents and people in the US ( Institute for Policy Studies in Washington DC) European Environmental Bureau in Brussels, Friends of the Earth Europe in Brussels plus several environmental organisations and Saami organisations in Sweden.
 Their network is growing rapidly as they collaborate to protect Water and defend their ecosystems.
 The mining industry is lobbying in the EU to fast track permitting new mines in Europe under the Critical Raw Materials Act.
 This law, if passed in the parliament and Council will make it close to impossible to stop the mine through legal means on the shore of the pristine Lake Vättern.

-• Pers Lars Larsson: Helper; PTN Advisor
+Pers Lars Larsson: Grandfather; Helper; PTN Advisor

 Lars Larsson lives with his wife Christina and family near Dala Jarna, Sweden.
 Lars is of Viking ancestry, and grew up on his grandmother’s farm in the forest north of Stockholm near the Sami People.
 Lars and his wife Christina and their sons and grandchildren are the 15th generation to live on their homeland and practice the traditional ways of living in the forest.
 With one hand working with timeless knowledge and the other using tools of the modern era, Lars is an inventor, electrical engineer, computer robotics engineer, complexity scientist, and a soil, water, and natural food scientist who researches, combines, and applies ancestral knowledge and traditions from the Vikings and other cultures around the world that thrive in diverse ecosystems all over the world.
 Knowledgeable in many areas, Lars integrates this timeless knowledge with new techniques and modern technology to create the systematic transformations necessary to restore environmental, social and economic well-being for all.
 He as been collecting old knowledge from different cultures for many years and now we can see clearly how that old “near nature” knowledge, in combination with new technologies, can solve many current problems.

-• John Brown: Helper and PTN Advisor
+John Brown: Grandfather; Helper and PTN Advisor

 John Brown is based in Helena, Montana but roams the wide-open West engaging with others in “soil crawls” to listen and learn about diverse ways to help renew, heal, and protect the soil, water, and the people through multicultural, intergenerational collaborations.
 John was born and raised in eastern Montana and grew up on the family farm.
 He is wholeheartedly dedicated to and passionate about utilizing organic material, biology, and diversity to build healthy soils.
 John says healthy soil creates opportunity.
 Healthy soil means higher yields, better water storage, drought resistance, less erosion, healthier food, and carbon storage.
 He is currently serving as a board member of the Northern Plains Resource Council and leads the Diversity, Equity, and Inclusion Task Force which includes a new program to rewrite the organization’s by-laws that will include ways to make a space for “Voices of The Future” in all the work they do.

-• Erik Friend: Helper; PTN Advisor
+Erik Friend: Father; Helper; PTN Advisor

 Erik Friend has lived in Cuernavaca, Mexico since 1988.